aliyun/terraform-provider-alibabacloudstack/website/docs/r/cms_alarm.html.markdown

 ---
 subcategory: "Cloud Monitor"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_cms_alarm"
+page_title: "Alibabacloudstack: alibabacloudstack_cms_alarm"
-sidebar_current: "docs-apsarastack-resource-cms-alarm"
+sidebar_current: "docs-alibabacloudstack-resource-cms-alarm"
 description: |-
   Provides a resource to build a alarm rule for cloud monitor.
 ---

-# apsarastack\_cms\_alarm
+# alibabacloudstack\_cms\_alarm

 This resource provides a alarm rule resource and it can be used to monitor several cloud services according different metrics.